Purple-Sky-Pirates/spring-boot-helm-openshift-argocd-docs/README.md

 A set of documentation to explain how to setup GitOps with ArgoCD on Openshift.

-## Continuous Deployment with ArgoCD

 You will need:

 - Container image(s) for your application
 - A helm chart for your application (in order to deploy standalone without ArgoCD)
+- A helm repository in order to store the helm application helm chart
-- A helm chart for your argocd application deployment (in order to deploy your application into different environments)
+- A helm chart for your argocd managed application deployment (in order to deploy your application into different environments)

 ### Application helm chart